 For trade receivables, the Company applied the simplified approach in computing ECL.
 Therefore, the Company does not track changes in credit risk, but instead recognises a loss allowance based on lifetime ECLs at each reporting date.
 An impairment analysis is performed at each reporting date using a provision matrix to measure expected credit losses (ECL).
 The provision rates are based on days past due for groupings of various customer segments with similar loss patterns (i.e., by geographical region, customer type and rating, and coverage by letters of credit or other forms of credit insurance).
 The calculation reflects the probability-weighted outcome, the time value of money and reasonable and supportable information that is available at the reporting date about past events, current conditions and forecasts of future economic conditions.
-The maximum exposure to credit risk at the reporting date is the carrying value of each class of financial assets disclosed in Note 31(ii).
 The Company does not hold collateral as security.

-Set out below is the information about the credit risk exposure on the Company's trade receivables as at 31 December 2022 using a provision matrix:
+Set out below is the information about the credit risk exposure on the Company's trade receivables as at 31 December 2023 using a provision matrix: